Riverside Christian School: Student life

 Riverside Christian Elementary School has many annual traditions.
 Most grade levels have one major field trip or activity each year that is unique to that grade.
 Each grade is involved in a variety of other field trips throughout the year, as well.

 Generally, each trip is an extension of the applied curriculum.
 Other traditions at Riverside Christian School include community service projects at each grade level, all-school Praise Chapel at Thanksgiving, Easter chapel, two major musical/drama productions each year, an all-day Festival of Fine Arts and open house, weekly chapels, swimming or skating parties to celebrate the end of each semester, junior-high and senior-high retreats, the 8th grade East Coast Colonial Tour, and High School homecoming, tolo, prom, and senior trip.
+The secondary (7th-12th) starts each school year with a Retreat.
+This is a 2 night trip where they can build relationships but most importantly focuses on building their relationship with Jesus.